Award: Care leaver strategy wins Australian Financial Review award

 This event was organised as part of La Trobe’s commitment to improving the educational outcomes of people who have spent time in formal out-of-home care.
 La Trobe is a partner in the ‘Raising Expectations’ project funded by the Sidney Myer Fund and led by the Centre for Excellence in Child and Family Welfare.

-The Centre Centre for Higher Education Equity and Diversity Research would like to thank everyone who was involved, including staff from La Trobe’s School Partnerships Program, Tertiary Enabling Program, Accommodation Services, Counselling, Equity and Diversity, and Future Students.
+The Centre for Higher Education Equity and Diversity Research would like to thank everyone who was involved, including staff from La Trobe’s School Partnerships Program, Tertiary Enabling Program, Living at La Trobe, Counselling, Equity and Diversity, and Future Students.

 Equity Policies in Admissions seminar with visiting fellow Dr Stella Flores from New York University